See the Department of State’s Fact Sheet on Hungary for information on U.S. - Hungary relations.

 For further information:

-LGBTI Travelers: There are no legal restrictions on same-sex relationships or the organization of LGBTI events in Hungary.
-Though conditions are improving, entrenched societal LGBTI discrimination continues to make overt LGBTI identity difficult.
+LGBTI Travelers: There are no legal restrictions on same-sex sexual relations or the organization of LGBTI events in Hungary.
+While improving, entrenched societal LGBTI discrimination continues to make overt LGBTI identity difficult.

-Persons with Mobility Issues: Hungarian law requires that all government buildings be accessible to persons with disabilities.
+Travelers Who Require Accessibility Assistance: Hungarian law requires that all government buildings be accessible to persons with disabilities.
 However, many buildings are still not up to standard.
-Most bus, trams, and metro stations are not equipped with lifts for travelers with disabilities.
+Most buses, trams, and metro stations are not equipped with lifts for travelers with disabilities.

 Women Travelers: See our travel tips for Women Travelers.